JohnSyg/Thesis-Algorithms-for-the-Solution-of-Combinatorial-Games-/README.md

 Search (IDS) for solving the 8-Puzzle and similarly the determination of the most ideal algorithm among the aforementioned for finding the shortest path of the knight pawn on a chessboard with N × N dimensions.

+# Provided Files
+You are provided with the individual files for assessment, as well as zipped versions that group them as intended, allowing you to test them easily on your system.